 <omitted text>

-When aperiodic CSI-RS is used with aperiodic reporting, the CSI-RS offset is configured per resource set by the higher layer parameter aperiodicTriggeringOffset , including the case that the UE is not configured with [minimumSchedulingOffset] for any DL or UL BWP and all the associated trigger states do not have the higher layer parameter qcl-Type set to 'QCL-TypeD' in the corresponding TCI states.
+When aperiodic CSI-RS is used with aperiodic reporting, the CSI-RS offset is configured per resource set by the higher layer parameter aperiodicTriggeringOffset or aperiodicTriggeringOffsetExt-r16.
 The CSI-RS triggering offset has the values of {0, 1, 2, 3, 4, 16, 24} slots.
 If the UE is not configured with [minimumSchedulingOffset] for any DL or UL BWP and if all the associated trigger states do not have the higher layer parameter qcl-Type set to 'QCL-TypeD' in the corresponding TCI states , the CSI-RS triggering offset is fixed to zero.
 The aperiodic triggering offset of the CSI-IM follows offset of the associated NZP CSI-RS for channel measurement.

 <omitted text>